-Proposals are due no later than 11:59pm ET on 10 December 2021*.
+Proposals are due no later than 11:59pm Hawaii Time on 15 December 2022.
 Please complete the required fields of the Proposal and submit by this time.

 You can confirm receipt of your proposal and track its progress using this portal.
 Please email email@example.com with any other questions.
+You may also submit a brief (less than one page) concept note to this email describing your proposal idea for early feedback on whether it might be "SNAPPable".
+Instructions are available here.
+Please allow two-weeks for a substantial response.
 Late or incomplete submissions will not be reviewed.

-Applicants will be notified of final decisions in early 2022; leaders of approved projects should plan to begin project work soon after, and to hold their first working group meeting by the middle of 2022.
+Leaders of approved projects should plan to begin their proposed work starting 1 July 2023.
 Please review information about ongoing and completed SNAPP teams prior to starting your application: https://snappartnership.net/our-work/teams/.

 Questions?
 Contact SNAPP at: firstname.lastname@example.org